orientechnologies/orientdb-docs/Incremental-Backup-And-Restore.md

 (Since v2.2 - Enteprise Edition only)

 An incremental backup generates smaller backup files by storing only the delta between two versions of the database.
-This is useful when you execute a backup on a regular basis and you want to avoid to backing up the entire database each time.
+This is useful when you execute a backup on a regular basis and you want to avoid having to back up the entire database each time.

 ## See also
 - [Backup and Restore](Backup-and-Restore.md)